-In psychosis both the Real and the real become unglued and begin to interleave with internal discourse.
+In psychosis, both the Real and the real become unglued and begin to interleave with internal discourse.
 It is hard to tell where things stop and start, and nothing can be anticipated; such unfathomability is the very opposite of Brummell’s tightly disciplined regime, but it is very consonant with his whimsy.
 In a whimsical universe, trauma and pleasure can recycle beyond signification; words begin to change form and function, becoming something altogether other.
-So too, in psychosis, where the symbolic cannot organize signification, words are untethered from meaning-making signifying chains, and instead appear, as they did for President Schreber, as streams of nonsense or as divine but incomprehensible commands.
-Charles Shepherdson argues that the signal move we must make is to “think through the ‘linguistic turn’—not to react against the formative power of representation, but rather to think its limits.”
+So too, in psychosis, where the Symbolic cannot organize signification, words are untethered from meaning-making signifying chains and instead appear, as they did for President Schreber, as streams of nonsense or as divine but incomprehensible commands.
+Charles Shepherdson argues that the signal move we must make is to “think through the ‘linguistic turn’—not to react against the formative power of representation, but rather to think its limits” (1).
 Schreber’s breakdown signals the limits of representation in a way that describes the arc of language—its role in the structuring of the self, its flight at the transcendent moment, its inefficacy for the disintegrating ego, and finally its memorializing function in creating a narrative to account for this sequence of events.
 Such narratives attempt to rationalize and thus obscure representational limits, which is why literary analysis alone cannot frame and think through these limits.
 Brummell’s writing on the wall must be taken into account as well.